AnJingwd/STRsearch/README.md

 ​     The STRsearch pipline is implemented and packaged using Python, supporting both version Python2 and Python3.

- The following unix utilities are needed and the full path of  them on your  local machine  should be provided in conf.py file
+ The following linux utilities are needed and the full path of  them on your  local machine  should be provided in conf.py file

-1.  java
-2.  bwa
+1.  bwa
-3.  picard.jar
-4.  samtools
+2.  samtools
-5.  bamToFastq
+3.  bamToFastq
-6.  seqtk
+4.  seqtk
-7.  usearch
+5.  usearch

 ### Configuration file format: